 Brunel, the Great Eastern and the laying of the transatlantic cable

-Visit the National Maritime Museum at Greenwich to see the story of Brunel and the Great Eastern, built in London.
-See models of the ship at the Science Museum.
+Visit the Brunel Museum or the National Maritime Museum at Greenwich to see the story of Brunel and the Great Eastern, built in London.
+You can visit the Launch site (now gardens) See models of the ship at the Science Museum.
 The biggest ship of its time by far, it was a commercial failure as a passenger liner as it was too big for its time.
 However, it was exactly what was needed to lay the first transatlantic telecommunications cable, previous attempts at which had failed.
 This marked the start of the first global telecoms network.

 Sherlock Holmes and Logical Thinking